archead/ChoccyMiwk/README.md

 ## Usage

+This script comes with two options:

+**Local Option** is recommended to users who want to have their own list of programs to download

+**Online Option** is recommended to users who are either me, or someone who uses the exact same software as me :^)

+### Local Option

+2. Clone the repo
+2. Run PowerShell as admin in the repo's directory
+2. Set the execution policy to Bypass: `Set-ExecutionPolicy Bypass -scope Process`
+2. Edit `packages.cfg`, use https://community.chocolatey.org/packages for reference
+2. Run `ChoccyMiwkLocal.ps1`

+### Online Option

-1. Run PowerShell powershell as admin
+1. Run PowerShell as admin

 1. Set the execution policy to Bypass: `Set-ExecutionPolicy Bypass -scope Process`

-1. Copy and Run: `iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/archead/ChoccyMiwk/main/ChoccyMiwkOnline.ps1'))
+1. Copy and Run: `iex ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/archead/ChoccyMiwk/main/ChoccyMiwkOnline.ps1'))`
-`